argamez98/argamez98/README.md

 ## 🖥 About Me

 Hello, I'm Ariel!
 I recently graduated with a Bachelor's Degree in Computer Science from UTRGV.
-I'm also a web developer from Mission, TX!
+I'm also aspiring web, and mobile app developer from Mission, TX!

 <!---
 argamez98/argamez98 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.